onwidget/astrowind/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

-Any static assets, like images, can be placed in the `public/` directory if they do not require any transformation or in the assets folder if they are imported directly.
+Any static assets, like images, can be placed in the `public/` directory if they do not require any transformation or in the `assets/` directory if they are imported directly.

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!

 <br>

-## 🧞 Commands
+## Commands

 All commands are run from the root of the project, from a terminal: